KAI KF-21 Boramae: Indonesian engineers' alleged technology theft

 On 2 February 2024, the South Korean National Intelligence Service (NIS) and the Defense Counterintelligence Command (DCC) announced a joint investigation into whether Indonesian engineers dispatched to KAI violated the Defense Technology Security Act for allegedly attempting to steal classified KF-21 technical data after storing it on an unauthorized USB drive.
 According to the investigation authorities, on 17 January 2024, an Indonesian engineer was reported to have been caught attempting to take eight USB drives containing 49 confidential data related to KF-21 out of the company, and also included sensitive data of the European and U.S. subcontractors with restricted exports to third countries and avionics only accessible to KAI officials.

 On 11 March 2024, the Korean National Police Agency (KNPA), which is investigating the case at the request of DAPA, decided to expand its investigation after circumstantial evidence emerged that another Indonesian engineer was involved in the crime, and an initial investigation result report by NIS and DCC revealed that about 4,000 to 6,600 KF-21 data, including 3D design drawings of the aircraft, were stored on USB drives.

 On 15 March 2024, for an in-depth investigation, the security investigation department of the South Gyeongsang Provincial Police Agency dispatched 10 investigators to the Indonesian engineer's home and KAI office to conduct a search and seizure.

-South Korea is investigating Indonesian engineers for allegedly attempting to steal classified KF-21 "Boramae" fighter jet data.
+South Korea is investigating Indonesian engineers for allegedly attempting to steal classified KF-21 data.
 The suspects were caught storing information on unauthorized USB devices and are barred from leaving the country.
 Based on Korean CEO own statement there is no sensitive data on the USB and it is something that is shared with Indonesian team. (edit: the article doesn't confirm this.)
 Latest development shows that there is no proof on the technology stealing and it is stated by Korean government attorney.
 KAI CEO Kang Goo-young had hoped that the problem can be amicably resolved as he considered the partnership with Indonesia is still important in order to penetrate other markets such as for ASEAN and Islamic countries.